wisdomfrominsanity/WindowsBruteV2/README.md

 Options within program: Use Capital Y, C, or N

-When Nano text editor appears with hashes delete all users and hashes except your target NTLM hash located at the end of User BETWEEN ":" and ":::" it should be 32 characters in length.
+When Nano text editor appears with hashes delete all users and hashes except your target NTLM hash located at the end of a user BETWEEN ":" and ":::" it should be 32 characters in length.
 Save file and exit Nano to continue

 (!!!!!DO NOT RENAME NANO FILE!!!!!!)